 I was delighted to be a part of a University project with the Poet and writer Erin Shiel.
 Link through the text above to read the whole interview.

 Juniper Hall, Paddington

-I am often asked – how & why do I produce such a variety of work.
-Birds, landscapes & abstract artwork?
+I am often asked – how & why do I produce such a variety of work?

-I do split my time between all three, and for me it is three very different bodies of work that often attracts three different audiences.
-Plus each subjects demands a new way of execution.
-The birds need to be mixed media on paper, the landscapes need to be lush and painterly on canvas and the abstracts are working very well on board just now.
+I do split my time between three main bodies of work, that often attracts three different audiences.
+Plus each subject demands a new way of execution.
+The birds need to be mixed media on paper, the landscapes need to be lush and painterly on canvas or board.
 The birds have become a separate series because they were needing a whole new focus.
 They needed to be an experience of just birds, mini portraits, character studies.
 Often inspired by a location but not needing to be located within the location.
 Just now I am actually thinking that I would like to take them into a domestic setting.
 It is always about enhancing that sense of character, and personifying nature.
 If we see nature as something close to us and accessible and thus understood then maybe just maybe we will care for it more and engage with it more.
 An engagement with nature will surely reduce its loss.
 Imagine if all parliament meetings took place in a rain forest.
 I think we would have more rain forests!